bioteam/phagefinder/README.md

 #### Parsing PhageFinder 'tab' files to GFF3

-The Phagefinder::Tab module can be used to convert a PhageFinder tab file into appropriate GFF3.
+The Phagefinder::File::Tab module can be used to convert a PhageFinder tab file into appropriate GFF3.

 For more information on the GFF3 file format and what each column means see: http://www.sequenceontology.org/gff3.shtml.
 The 9 columns are shown below, along with the column from the Phagefinder tab file that I have used to provide the data for the GFF column.